Optimizing the Neural Architecture of Reinforcement Learning Agents: Discussion

 The existing research on RL methods typically uses the same architectures for different environments.
 However, we found that this is not optimal.
 Different architectures are optimal for different environments, see Appendix \ref{app:found-architectures}.

-The fig. \ref{fig:histograms} shows histograms of RL agents' mean rewards from different search spaces.
+Figure \ref{fig:histograms} shows histograms of RL agents' mean rewards from different search spaces.
 The red vertical lines depict the best architecture found by NAS methods.
 We conclude that NAS methods can find top architectures in both of the search spaces.